krljakob/RAGnificent/README.md

 - ✅ Robust error handling with exponential backoff
 - 🏎️ Performance optimizations and best practices
 - 🏷️ Semantic RAG chunking and parallel URL processing
+- 🔒 Security features including HTML sanitization and rate limiting
+- 🚦 Feature flags for gradual rollout of new features
+- 📊 Resource management with connection pooling and memory monitoring

 ## Installation